|City of Philadelphia Office of Human Resources|

 16.022 - NOTICE OF FURLOUGH.
 Each employee to be furloughed shall be notified in writing at least seven (7) days before the date of furlough, except where emergency considerations found and declared by the Finance Director require a shorter period of notice.
 Concurrent notice shall be given to the bargaining unit of affected employees, where applicable.

 16.023 - DURATION OF FURLOUGH.
 The furlough shall be for any specified period of time, and may be for consecutive days or on an intermittent basis.
-The furlough shall not exceed thirty (30) work days in a fiscal year for employees represented by the Fraternal Order of Police, Lodge 5.

 16.0231 - For employees permanently allocated to classes designated as exempt from the overtime provisions of the Fair Labor Standards Act (FLSA), if a furlough occurs on an intermittent basis, the employee shall not be permitted to make up the furlough time during the remainder of that work week and in no event shall an employee covered by this paragraph be permitted to work more than forty (40) hours during a week in which the employee is furloughed.
 As an alternative to requiring intermittent furlough days in a specified amount, the appointing authority may, with the approval of the Finance Director and the Director of Human Resources, reduce the employee's salary by a concomitant amount prospectively from the time of notice to the employee of the change for the remainder of the fiscal year and provide to those affected employees an equivalent number of additional administrative leave days for that fiscal year.
 This reduced salary rate shall not be used when calculating terminal leave payments.